20centaurifux/severin/README.md

 ## Pool internals

-A pool is a Ref holding a map.
-It can be created with make-pool.
+A pool is a *Ref* holding a map.
+It can be created with *make-pool*.

 Disposed resources are pushed onto a queue.
 Queues are grouped by resource URIs.
-This association can be customized by implementing the URI->KeyProtocol.
+This association can be customized by implementing the *URI->KeyProtocol*.

 ```
 (defprotocol URI->KeyProtocol